THERAPEUTIC BODY WORK

 BODYWORK BEYOND MASSAGE'S SIGNATURE SESSION: DYNAMIC REBALANCING

-Like all Bodywork Beyond Massage's therapeutic bodywork sessions, this session will help relieve pain and restriction, and increase feelings of well-being.
+As with all Bodywork Beyond Massage's therapeutic bodywork sessions, this session will help relieve pain and restrictions, and increase feelings of well-being, soothing body, mind, and spirit.

 A Dynamic Rebalancing session is a combination of techniques, primarily Fascial Release Therapy and Zero Balancing, usually with soft tissue manipulation (which is basically massage), and always working from the perspective of Dynamic Balanced Movement.